 - I curse the day I married you.

 - Given a second chance, I wouldn’t marry you again.

 If you are one of those who use any of the above sentences on your spouse, you have to stop it except you want to completely destroy your marriage.
 In fact, you should give your spouse an unreserved apology and make a very firm promise that you would never say such thing any longer.

-Once you are married, your partner is automatically your Mr/Mrs Right.
+For the sake of emphasis, I will say it again: once you are married, your partner is automatically your Mr/Mrs Right.
 Accept him/her that way – whether you feel like it or not.

 A reputable international radio and TV preacher I admire so much once said, “I don’t know if you married the right person for you or not.
 But I know that whomever you got married to has become the right person.”